NancyHarvey/solas/README.md

 # solas
+Solas is scaffolding for new repositories hosted by Samsung CNCT.
+It implements our best practices, such as issue and PR templates, commit hooks, licensing guidelines, and so on.

 _SOLAS: Safety of Life at Sea, an international maritime treaty to ensure ships comply with minimum safety standards in construction, equipment and operation._